daniel-beet/acme.sh.wiki-clone/dnsapi.md

 ```
 In order to use the new token, the token currently needs access read access to Zone.Zone, and write access to Zone.DNS, across all Zones.
 See [Issue #2398](https://github.com/Neilpang/acme.sh/issues/2398) for more info.

-To restrict permissions to the greatest extent possible, you can create an API Token with write access to Zone.DNS for a single domain, and then specify the `CF_Zone_ID` directly:
+Alternatively, if the certificate only covers a single zone, you can restrict the API Token only for write access to Zone.DNS for a single domain, and then specify the `CF_Zone_ID` directly:

 ```
 export CF_Token="sdfsdfsdfljlbjkljlkjsdfoiwje"